Opened on the Dingwall and Skye Railway.

 The signal box, to the west of the station building, opened in 1893 and a loop was installed here in 1900.
 (The box appears to have been replaced around 1920.)

 The up platform station building has been relocated (it is in the village, about half a mile east), the down platform buildings demolished and the goods siding to the west lifted (closed 1964).
-There was a watertank at the east end of the up platform, also removed.
+There was a watertank on a trestle at the east end of the up platform, also removed.
 The signal box, (apparently a replacement, formerly of Newtonmore where the north and south boxes were replaced with a single box in 1920) has also been demolished.
 The lattice footbridge remained in place for several years after becoming redundant.

 The stationmaster's cottage and railwaymen's cottages remain.

 Bidein a^Choire Sheasgaich